Australian owned and operated. Supporting Australian small businesses for 10 years.

 You can create a more extensive pitch deck covering every detail you’d like to present, but for the best sales pitch for loans, limit the presentation to 10 minutes or less.

 There are plenty of pitch deck templates downloadable for free online, so you can find one that fits your plan and use it as a starting point.
+Using a pitch deck template can help structure your slides and ensure you cover all key points.
 Please take notice that these require some knowledge of PowerPoint, as it’s the most common platform used for this.
+Macabacus resources are also available to help produce sharp and professional pitch deck presentations.

 A well-known example of a quality pitch deck is the presentation by Front, a company that provides shared inbox solutions.
 It has an easy-to-follow structure and presents the company’s customer data, growth, and financial plans in graphics and statistical charts.
+Applying design principles, such as limiting bullet points and focusing each slide on a single idea, can make your slides more engaging and effective.
 Front’s pitch deck helped them secure over $60 million in funding.

 Practice Makes Perfect